Alex-bensimon/Projet_DataScienceTools/README.md

 # Determine the differents factors of succes for a movie

-**Overview** : We scrap the data from the wellknow website IMDB, whish is the bigest movie database from our banchmark.
+**Description** : We scrap the data from the wellknow website IMDB, whish is the bigest movie database from our banchmark.
 From IMDB we get : 21 attributes compose by :
 ```
     names
     years